-Minutes for this meeting were not posted to the website for inclusion into the final report..
+Minutes for this meeting are not currently posted to the website (May be included in final report).

 Items Discussed During December 7, 2011 Regular Board Meeting

 Presentation of the Draft Combined 7th and 8th Annual Report of the Beaumont Basin Watermaster.
 After much discussion and due to several items requiring additional explanations and research, the Committee recommended scheduling a workshop to further discuss this item.